Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Plain Greek yogurt: Use plain Greek yogurt, which is high in protein and low in fat.
 Any type of full-fat, reduced-fat, or nonfat Greek yogurt can be used in this recipe.

-- Gluten-free all-purpose flour: Use gluten-free all-purpose flour, such as King Arthur’s Measure for Measure GF flour.
+- Gluten-free all-purpose flour: Use gluten-free all-purpose flour such as King Arthur’s Measure for Measure GF flour.
+Note: make sure the flour you are using contain Xanthan Gum (it should be noted in the flours ingredients).

 - Baking powder: A leavening agent that helps baked goods rise.
 It’s commonly used in recipes that don’t include yeast.
-We are using it in this recipe to make homemade self-rising flour.
+We are using it in this recipe to make a gluten free homemade self-rising flour.

 - Salt, garlic powder, and Italian seasonings: are used to enhance the flavors of the pizza dough.